 The combination of our experience, well-trained representatives, long hours, and state of the art software, allow us to accomplish more in any given day than most other firms only dream about.
 This can be said for ANY service we offer from negotiations to litigation to bankruptcy.
 We work quickly on your behalf as the longer you delay your assistance, the more fees and costs your creditors add your balances.
 We will be in touch with you throughout the process to keep you informed and will be available when you need us.

 Let Us Help You!

-At The Law Offices of Kenneth H Dramer PC, before we make any recommendations, our debt lawyers, certified debt relief specialists, and paralegals are trained to ask the right questions to find out about your specific situation.
-Based on your current income and your financial hardship, we will determine which course of action will work best for you.
+At The Law Offices of Kenneth H Dramer PC, before we make any recommendations, our lawyers, paralegals, and legal assistants are trained to ask the right questions to find out about your specific situation.
+Based on your current situation and financial hardship, we will determine which course of action will work best for you.
 We do not only offer one path, as no one process can solve everyone’s needs.
 We will take our time with you and help evaluate what your best course of action should be.
 CALL NOW FOR A FREE CONSULTATION and one of our advisors will be there to get you started on your path to financial freedom.
 There is no obligation to enroll, so don’t delay.

 One way or another, we can help!

 There is No Obligation, So Don’t Delay…Get Your Free Consultation Today!